 Are Can Foods Good For Long Term Storage?

 There is no doubt that can goods are a great choice for the prepper.
-They’re affordable, easy to store and relatively appetizing.
+They’re affordable, easy to store, and relatively appetizing.
 Now days, we have an endless selection of foods such as soups, vegetables, fruits, stews, chili, meats and even canned bread.
 With the large selection of foods to choose from, there is sure to be something out there for everyone.

 How Long Can You Store Can Goods?

 Canned goods are a great choice to compliment a bulk dry food storage and your freeze-dried stores.
-Store bought can goods have an amazingly long shelf life but the information available is hit and miss at best.
+Store-bought can goods have an amazingly long shelf life but the information available is hit and miss at best.
 Let’s discuss nutritional values, storage options as well as what those dates stamped on the cans really mean.

 Can Goods Nutritional Values

 It’s a fact that some of the calorie-dense canned foods have a high-fat content but that isn’t necessarily a bad thing, especially in an SHTF situation.
 In our current world, high fat is considered to be unhealthy but in an SHTF situation, you will likely burn far more calories than you currently burn.
 It’s also a fact that some canned goods are poor long-term food consumption choices, but we are talking about an SHTF situation.
-We stock up on canned goods to compliment other foods stores.
+We stock up on canned goods to compliment other food stores.

 Ultimately, storing canned foods is not all about the calorie count.
 You need to have a healthy combination of calories and nutrition.
 A bag of potato chips is loaded with calories but virtually no nutritional value.
 Keep this in mind when you go shopping and read the labels.